Updated July 1, 2020

-The FreeBSD Foundation (the “Foundation”) is a 501(c)(3) non-profit organization dedicated to supporting the FreeBSD® Project (the “Project”).
-The Project has developed and continues to develop the FreeBSD operating system, which is an advanced operating system for modern server, desktop, and embedded computer platforms.
-It is derived from BSD, the version of UNIX® developed at the University of California, Berkeley, and is developed and maintained by a large team of individuals.
-Additional platforms are in various stages of development.
+The FreeBSD Foundation (the “Foundation”) is a 501(c)(3) non-profit organization dedicated to supporting the FreeBSD® Project (the “Project”), which has developed and continues to develop the FreeBSD operating system, an advanced operating system for modern server, desktop, and embedded computer platforms.

 FREEBSD (Word Mark)